Snow

 freestyle

-type of rider is most often found on the lower elevations of the mountain, hiking
+of rider is most often found on the lower elevations of the

-BMX, or other action sports background.
-While the equipment specific to this type
+other action sports background.
+While the equipment specific

 - Technical